MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/commerce-runtime-extensibility.md

         }
     }

-Before clients can use this new customization, you must adjust the build system to generate the Retail Server proxy code for the new model factory.
+Before clients can use this new customization, you must adjust the build system to generate the Commerce Scale Unit proxy code for the new model factory.
 This configuration step is done in the build system.
 Finally, you must adjust the web.config file.
-You must complete this step in the packaging project for Retail Server in the SDK.
+You must complete this step in the packaging project for Commerce Scale Unit in the SDK.
 If local tests will be done, you can also optionally complete this step on the local development topology machine that is used for testing.

 ### Adding a new simple controller for an entity

 Suppose that you have a simple entity and require a controller to fetch the data.
 For an example, see the StoreHours sample in the Retail SDK.
-A new Retail Server controller makes sense, and all the low-level work is done in the CRT (new entity, request, response, and service).
+A new Commerce Scale Unit controller makes sense, and all the low-level work is done in the CRT (new entity, request, response, and service).
 To create a new controller, you derive from CommerceController.
 An example is shown here.
 The controller name is important and must match the name of the entity.

     [ComVisible(false)]
     public class StoreHoursController : CommerceController